Columbus Nursing Home Abuse Lawyer

 The terms “verbal abuse” and “emotional abuse” are often used interchangeably.
-Though they are similar, there are few distinct differences.
-Verbal abuse takes place when the caregiver uses words to hurt the victim or maintain power or control over them.
+Though they are similar, there are a few distinct differences.
+Verbal abuse occurs when the caregiver uses words to hurt the victim or maintain power or control over them.
 Forms of verbal abuse include withholding, discounting, and countering.
 Emotional abuse uses tactics that hurt, mistreat, or manipulate the victim.
 Examples of emotional abuse include criticism, control, and humiliation.

 An intentional act that causes bodily harm to a victim is considered physical abuse.
 Acts of physical abuse include the following:

 - Using an object to cause physical harm

 Financial abuse occurs when a caregiver uses the financial resources of a victim for their own personal gain.
 Examples include stealing cash or jewelry, forging the victim’s signature on financial transactions, or forcing the victim to change their will to include the caregiver.

 Sexual abuse is defined as any unwanted sexual contact that often involves force.
 The perpetrators of sexual abuse in a nursing home or assisted-living facility are typically staff members but may also include fellow residents or visitors within the facility.

 Nursing home neglect occurs when a caregiver fails to provide the proper care to a nursing home resident.
 The neglect can be either intentional or unintentional.
 Examples of elder neglect include: